 By 1948, Jane had survived losing her husband and both daughters, leaving only a granddaughter, also named Janet, as her next of kin.
 She reported with pride that Janet was a Smith undergrad at the time of this reunion.
 In her '48 class letter, she also mentions her rheumatic knee, which kept her from marching in the reunion procession and accounts for the cane.
 Over the years, she had taken some bad tumbles down the stairs of the house where I now live.

 In this photo I can see that she's wearing what appears to be a wedding band on each hand.
-The one on her right hand must be Wallace's; he had died 29 years earlier.
-Everyone in her family was cremated and interred at Mount Auburn Cemetery, so his ring would not have been buried with him.
+The one on her right hand may be Wallace's; he had died 29 years earlier.
+Everyone in her family was cremated and interred at Mount Auburn Cemetery, so his ring may not have been buried with him.

 In her final, 1949 class letter, published a few months before she died, she reported that her knee was better, allowing her some "promenading," but only around the block.
 She was afraid to cross the street lest she fall in avoiding an "unexpected recklessly driven automobile."
 (Some things in Back Bay haven't changed.)
 When I leave our house, which was hers for so long, I often think of her preceding me on the same brick sidewalks.
 Her life and times were so different, but it has been strangely easy to discover facets of her, and to come to know her a little.